SensorsINI/v2e/README.md

 produces the output
 ![real vs v2e DVS event counts](media/ddd-plot-event-counts.png)

+This run used the default bin duration of 50ms.
+The plot shows the count of ON and OFF events over the entire pixel array for real DVS and emulated v2e.
 We can see that the ON threshold is approximately correct, while the OFF threshold for v2e was too small; too many v2e events were generated.

 Another example is shown below: The left side is the ground-truth DVS frames, and the figure on the right side shows the histogram plot of the generated DVS events within the region denoted by the black box.
 Histograms of the ground-truth self and our generated self are plotted in the same figure.
 It can be seen that the distribution of generated v2e events is quite similar to the distribution of the real DVS events.